-Very important is the cultivation of many cereals, including the ciciruocculu (grass pea) used in the recipe of patacò with vegetables.
+Very important is the cropping of many cereals, including the ciciruocculu (grass pea) used in the recipe of patacò with vegetables.

-On the occasion of the Patron Saint’s festival people cook a special dish named u iaddu chinu, (stuffed chicken) filled with meat, rice and various spices.
+On the occasion of the Saint Patron festival people cook a special dish named u iaddu chinu, (stuffed chicken) filled with meat, rice and various spices.

 And also the pastieri, meet pies with lamb and kid seasoned with pepper, cheese and eggs, the ‘mpanate, made of thin leaves of dough, stuffed with spinach, sauce, cheese, meat, broccoli and sausage.